Multiple equilibria in the Atlantic meridional overturning circulation: The Cenozoic Era

 The Cenozoic Era covers the period from 65.5 Ma to present.
 It is the most recent of the three classic geological eras (Paleozoic, Mesozoic, Cenozoic).
 The earth is mostly characterized as a "Greenhouse world" during the early Cenozoic times, with no ice and high temperatures.
 The widespread occurrence of large glaciations started on Antarctica ~34 Ma in the Eocene-Oligocene transition (EOT).
 During this time, the world became an "Icehouse world" like we know it today, with ice sheets present in both poles simultaneously.

 Dansgaard-Oeschger events

 There are also abrupt changes in the climate in the last glacial period.
 Willi Dansgaard analyzed the isotopic composition of ice cores from Camp Century in Greenland in 1972.
-Het reported that the last glacial period showed more than 20 abrupt interstadials marked by very intense warming.
+He reported that the last glacial period showed more than 20 abrupt interstadials marked by very intense warming.
 Hans Oeschger reported 12 years later that the abrupt changes were accompanied by sudden increases in CO2 in the Greenland ice cores.
 These abrupt and dramatic changes in climate were from then on known as Dansgaard-Oeschger events (DO-events) and they occur approximately every 1470 years.
 Paleo-proxy records from δ18O proxies have been linked to the evidence of temperature fluctuations of this magnitude.
 The cause for these fluctuations is still uncertain, but recent research suggests that they are due to changes in ocean circulation.
 These changes could be induced by North Atlantic freshwater perturbations.